Hiking and Paddling for Kids

 - Bring extra rope for tying up on shore or rescues.

 - Begin river excursions heading upstream, so the return trip—when you're more tired—will be easier.
+For other types of excursion begin by heading into the wind, if possible, for the same reason.

 - Anyone canoeing should not consume alcohol or any other substance that could impair alertness or function.